PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Time Series/TimeSeries1.md

 *Video 2.
 What is Time Series Decomposition by Aric LaBarr.*

-### Methods
+### Algorithms

-There are many ways to model a time series in order to make predictions.
+There are many ways to model a time series to make predictions.
 For example:

 - moving average
 - exponential smoothing
 - ARIMA

 Want to go beyond the basics, and apply advanced models?
-Then, make sure to look into algorithms such as SARIMAX, VARMAX, CNN, and (autoregressive) LSTM.
+Then, consider looking into algorithms such as SARIMAX, VARMAX, CNN, and (autoregressive) LSTM.

 ## Things to consider...